VMadhuranga/etch-a-sketch/README.md

 - Instead of hovering to draw inside sketch add click to draw
 - Add clear sketch feature
-- Rather than a simple color change from black to white, each interaction should randomize the square’s RGB value entirely
+- Add feature to choose color